blogmonster

 Yes, it is that simple.

 ObsidianHtml is honestly not that well put together a project, and I think it has many faults (I even addressed a few) but for what it is, it is incredibly earnest and straightforward.
 I’m happy it exists and happy to use and contribute to it.
 Maybe I’ll fork it some day and fix the issues I have with it.
+Especially now that primary development is on hiatus.

 That background is cool, can I have it?